AeanSR/AeanSR.github.io/about.md

 ## Legacy Projects

-I always create pet projects for my own inspiration, and feels happy to share them with you.
+I always create pet projects for my own inspiration, and feel happy to share them with you.
 These pets were built earlier but still memorable for me:

 * 2016 - [IreCore 2](https://github.com/AeanSR/irecore2), a refreshed implement for IreCore.
 * 2015 - [IreCore](https://sim.aean.net), a high performance WoW simulator (~20x faster than [SimC](https://github.com/simulationcraft/simc)).